artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "As you spoke," Elisha continued, quite unaware of the interruption, "Detected a gap in your argument---you left unabridged the interval between innate ideas and the syllogism you quoted.
 After all it is a far cry from the assertion that if equals are added to equals the results are equals, and the major premise, 'All men are mortal.'
 The former is indeed a judgement of pure reason.
 The latter, on the other hand, involves the concepts 'men' and 'mortality' and an inference as to their association---all derived from sense and hence subject to all the uncertainties of physical experience.
 >
 > "Now my question is this: how do you make the transition from innate ideas to such generalizations at the universal mortality of humanity?
-It is just that that has been holding me up in a piece of work of my own, a book...
+It is just that that has been holding me up in a piece of work of my own, a book…
 >
 > "What's more," he pressed on as unexpectedly he envisaged a possibility that had never occurred to him before, "even if I concede that a chain of reasoning can be strung over the abyss, there are still unresolved difficulties that have just suggested themselves to me.
 >